FiachraCI/fiachra-holland-portfolio-site/README.md

 Credit for the scroll prompt feature on the landing page goes to [WEB CIFAR.](https://www.youtube.com/channel/UCdxaLo9ALJgXgOUDURRPGiQ)

-Credit where applicable goes to [MDB- just code it](https://www.youtube.com/channel/UC5CF7mLQZhvx8O5GODZAhdA) for Bootstrap tutorials specifically with regards to the projects section.
+Credit where applicable goes to [MDB - just code it](https://www.youtube.com/channel/UC5CF7mLQZhvx8O5GODZAhdA) for Bootstrap tutorials specifically with regards to the projects section.

 ### **Acknowledgements**

 Special thanks go to my mentor Dick Vlaanderen

-Special thanks to the [Slack]() community for assistance and guidance throughout the project.
+Special thanks to the [Slack](https://slack.com/intl/en-ie/) community for assistance and guidance throughout the project.